 Anchoring is a cognitive bias (sometimes called focalism) which results in people’s decisions being overly influenced by the first item of information they come across.
 This means that once an anchor is set, it becomes a subconscious reference point for all subsequent decisions or judgements.
-This means that people make decisions by adjusting away from anchor.
+People make decisions by adjusting away from anchor.

-For example, if a pricing page shows the highest priced plan first this will create an anchor for all the other plans to be compared against.
-By doing this the organisation sets the highest anchor price it can and so it will help make its other plans appear more cost effective than if they had shown the cheapest plan first.
+For example, if a pricing page shows the highest price plan first this will create an anchor for all the other plans to be compared against.
+By doing this the organisation sets the highest anchor price it can.
+It will help make the other plans appear more cost effective than if they had shown the cheapest plan first.

-This pricing plan from Temper.io is one of the few plans I have come across that effectively use the anchoring effect by placing their most expensive plan on the left.
+This pricing plan from Temper.io is one of the few plans I have come across that effectively uses the anchoring effect.
 Most organisations follow the herd and display their cheapest, often free plan, on the left.